Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Train

-It’s best to travel by train in hill country and the southwest coast of Sri Lanka.
 The trains are extremely slow and can sometimes be delayed, but the cheap price makes up for it!
-Vendors walk up and down the isles selling local treats, refreshments, and snacks.

 You can book 1st, 2nd, or 3rd class tickets.
 In my opinion, traveling 3rd class with the locals is the only way to do it!
-If you’re looking for a more comfortable ride, you’ll need to book 1st or 2nd class tickets in advance.
-Check out the train prices and schedule here.

 Public bus

-The buses are easily identifiable by their red or blue color.
-Expect no aircon, lots of stops, school children hopping on and off (every 5 minutes), and a tiring journey but it’s the cheapest way to travel through the country.
+Expect no aircon, lots of stops, school children hopping on and off (every 5 minutes), and a tiring journey.
+But it’s the cheapest way to travel through the country.

-The buses run frequently (every 15-45 minutes) and whilst there are time schedules, they aren’t followed.
 The buses leave when they’re full, and if they’re not, you’ll have to wait!

-When trying to find a bus, just go to the station and tell everyone where you’re wanting to go to.
-The Sri Lankan people are so helpful and whilst they may not be able to speak English, they’ll make sure you get on the right bus.
-Sometimes you’re charged extra for luggage (if your bag takes up a seat on the bus).
+When trying to find a bus, just go to the station and tell everyone where you want to go to.
+The Sri Lankan people are so helpful, and whilst they may not be able to speak English, they’ll make sure you get on the right bus.

 Tuk-Tuk

-Tuk-tuks are the best way to travel for short distances.
-They’re more expensive than public buses and require some bargaining skills or else you will get ripped off.
+They’re more expensive than public buses and require some bargaining skills, or else you will get ripped off.

-You can also rent a tuk-tuk and drive yourself, but it’s easier to just hop on with a driver, especially since driving in Sri Lanka can be intense!
+You can also rent a tuk-tuk and drive yourself.
+But it’s easier to just hop on with a driver, especially since driving in Sri Lanka can be intense!

 Private van